keyboard-ergonomics/keymacs/README.md

 | THIN       | X       | X      |         |        |
 -->

 In Keymacs 5/12 of the most frequent quadrigrams placed in home row without finger movement.
 Other compared layouts have less quadrigrams in home row.
+Only Norman has good result too.

 In Keymacs most of time you will use home row of your keyboard (carpalx simulator shows >70% of home row usage on default